RAIRLab/logic-group/index.md

 ## Upcoming Talk

-### Possibility Theory x Automated Planning
+An Introduction to Situation Calclus

-Speaker: Brandon Rozek
+Speaker: Brandon Rozek and James Oswald

-Date: Wednesday, October 16 at 2PM
+Date: Wednesday, December 4 at 2PM

-Location: RAIR Lab, Winslow (Text Brandon or James for access)

-### The Art of Infallibility, Found

-Speaker: Selmer Bringsjord

-Date: Tuesday, October 22 at 2PM

 Location: RAIR Lab, Winslow (Text Brandon or James for access)